Last Updated: 8/02/2023

 Usage and Analytics Information

 As you use our Services, we may also collect information through the use of commonly-used information-gathering tools, such as cookies, log files, and Web beacons, each as further described below.
+These tools collect information about your interaction with our Services, including the resources that you access, pages viewed, how much time you spent on a page, and how you reached our website.
+We also log the details of your visits to our website and information generated in the course of using our website, such as mouse movements, clicks, page visits, text entered, how long you spent on a page, and other details of your actions on our website.
 Collectively, this information is referred to as “Usage and Analytics Information.”

 As is true of most websites, we gather certain information automatically to analyze trends in the aggregate and administer the Services.
 This information may include your Internet Protocol (IP) address (or the proxy server you use to access the World Wide Web), device and application identification numbers, your location, your browser type, your Internet service provider and/or mobile carrier, the pages and files you viewed, your searches, your operating system and system configuration information, and date/time stamps associated with your usage.
 Due to Internet communications standards, when you visit or use our websites and Services, we automatically receive the URL of the website from which you came and the website to which you go when you leave our website.
 This information is used to analyze overall trends, to help us improve the Services, to track and aggregate non-personal information, and to provide the Services.
 For example, we use IP addresses to monitor the regions from which customers and visitors navigate the Sites.